run-ai/docs/test/k8s.md

 sudo dpkg -i transfer/deb/kubeadm/* swapoff -a
 ```
-Disable swap for good:
-1. Edit the file /etc/fstab
-2. Comment any swap entry

 Replace the following command with the one saved from the init command above: